yeungpinghei/yeungpinghei.github.io/README.md

 With content words produced by American English speakers as the baseline, the model summary shows that speakers of Hong Kong English had a significantly higher F0 for content words (p=0.0344) and a significantly lower F0 for function words (p=0.0106), while speakers of American English did not produce significant differences in F0 for these two syntactic categories (p=0.6780).

 ## Step 9: Final model
+Here is the full model I created for my data.
+It includes all the fixed effects and random effects that are required.
 ```r
 m.full.noar <- bam(semitone.norm ~ cat.variety +
                      s(point, k=9) +